jowinjohnchemban/turbocppforwindows/README.md

 Tips/Instructions for using..

-Alt + Enter : Toggle between Full Screen and Window Please don't use Ctrl + F9 for Run your Code as it will close DOS Box.
+Alt + Enter : Toggle between Full Screen and Window.
+Please don't use Ctrl + F9 for Run your Code as it will close DOS Box.
 Press Alt+Space and Press Enter thus to Repaint Desktop, If mouse not able to Click/Select.